FarisAnsara/FaceBlurrer/README.md

 ### **Model Training**
 - **Pre-trained Model Used:** YOLOv8n
 - **Training Dataset:** Images with face annotations were used to fine-tune the model.
+- **Approach:** Training details and results are documented in the provided Jupyter Notebook `FaceDetectionModelTraining.ipynb`.
+For a detailed analysis of the training process, please refer to this notebook.
+- **Pre-trained Model Used:** YOLOv8n
+- **Training Dataset:** Images with face annotations were used to fine-tune the model.
 - **Approach:** Training details and results are documented in the provided Jupyter Notebook.

 ### **Testing**
+- The model is tested on a separate validation dataset to evaluate its performance using metrics such as Precision, Recall, mAP50, and mAP50-95.
+For a comprehensive analysis of the testing results, please refer to the Jupyter Notebook `FaceDetectionModelTraining.ipynb`.
 - The model is tested on a separate validation dataset to evaluate its performance using metrics such as Precision, Recall, mAP50, and mAP50-95.

 ### **Face Blurring**